 I checked the inverter.
 Sure enough, the Neurio was flashing again.
 I attempt the above process again, several times, but no joy this time.
 It would chime and go green, but then started flashing again.
 Based on my research, the Neurio connects to the Tesla Gateway WiFi only.
 The beeps and flashes indicate that it is unable to connect to the Gateway WiFi.

 I love a challenge.
-In fact, when something is not working, it is almost an addiction to me.
+In fact, when something isn’t working, it is almost an addiction to me.
 I have to figure it out and fix it!
 So, I had two thoughts at this point.
 First, I wanted to see what the Neurio was actually doing.
 I thought about setting up an ESP8266 to be an WiFi access point to intercept the Neurio’s communication attempts with the Gateway.
 But before I do that, it occured to me, I wonder what would happen if the system didn’t have a solar meter at all.
 In my investigation, I discovered that the solar power meter feature is often an add-on or post-install enhancement.
 Maybe this was more of an add-on feature than a requirement?

 At the minimum, I wanted to see if there are alternatives to the Neurio in the Tesla configuration.
 Unfortunately, there isn’t an easy way to edit this data.
 I discovered that settings could only be set during the initial setup time.
 That would require running the setup wizard again.
 I decided to be bold and fire up the installation Wizard.
 At the bottom of the system portal is the “Run Wizard” link.
 Of course, I clicked it.